liquidcarbon/sql_interview/README.md

 # Interactive SQL interview on Google Colaboratory

 Recently I had a technical interview on SQL performed over Webex, with tasks and solutions typed into a shared Google Doc.
 This is quite standard and works fine.
-But wouldn't it be nice if all participants of the process could interact with a real database, more closely approximating real scenartio?
+But wouldn't it be nice if all participants of the process could interact with a real database, more closely approximating real work?

 This solution uses Google Colaboratory, where a SQLite database is created at runtime using Python Pandas, and the SQL queries are written into templated solution cells.